John Otto (drummer): Other activities

 Otto has a rap career under the name 'Johnny Ottomatic'.
 He released several tracks on his MySpace, along with the Sun Zoo rap group, which also features rapper L.A.
 Jay.
 Otto later formed a new rap group Stereo Chemix, which featured Ceekay, DJ Apokalypze, Finbar and Norm aka NC3.
 The group released their debut music video on their Myspace.
 Otto later worked with San Jose alternative metal act Fishnoise on their debut EP "Four Dollar Bill, Y'all".
 Otto produced and performed drums on rapper Diabolic's song "Riot" on the latter's 2010 debut album.
 He also played drums on all tracks on The Killer and the Star's debut album, which was a solo project of Cold frontman Scooter Ward.

-In May 2022, John and his daughter Ava performed on the first series of reality television show Come Dance with Me.
+In May 2022, Otto and his daughter Ava performed on the first series of reality television show Come Dance with Me.

 Otto lived in Marina del Rey, California and later in Santa Clarita, California.

 Style and influences

 Otto is adept in drumming in a variety of styles ranging from Brazilian and Afro-Cuban music to bebop and funk.

-John Otto endorses Orange County Drum and Percussion, Zildjian cymbals and sticks, Remo drumheads and Gibraltar hardware.
+Otto endorses Orange County Drum and Percussion, Zildjian cymbals and sticks, Remo drumheads and Gibraltar hardware.
 Prior to endorsing Gibraltar, he was a longtime endorser of Pearl hardware.